-Car driver fatigue: A survey of car drivers in the United Kingdom found that 29% admitted to having felt close to falling asleep while driving in the previous year (Maycock, 1997).
+Car and light vehicle driver fatigue: A British study found that car and light vehicle drivers with very high proportions of work-related mileage tend to have an elevated crash risk and tend also to drive while fatigued (e.g. driving on long journeys more than 50 miles after a full day's work, under time-pressure to reach a destination (so they speed) and while distracted by in-car tasks such as mobile phone conversations, eating and drinking (Broughton et al, 2003).
+An earlier survey of car drivers in the United Kingdom found that 29% admitted to having felt close to falling asleep while driving in the previous year (Maycock, 1997).
 An Australian study reported that over a third of driver fatigue crashes or near crashes occurred on work-related journeys (Fell & Black, 1996).
-In another study 43% of respondents who had a fatigue incident (a crash, near miss or moved out of their lane because of fatigue) stated that their trip was work-related (Haworth et al., 2000).

-See ERSO web text on Fatigue for further information.
+In another study 43% of respondents who had a fatigue incident (a crash, near miss or moved out of their lane because of fatigue) stated that their trip was work-related (Haworth et al, 2000).
+See Erso web texts on Fatigue, Driver Distraction and Cell Phone Use for further information.